Economics

 All the BRICS have a large population and economies, three of BRICS member’s states have a strong military force but two of them not a strong in a military perspective.

 BRICS comprises Brazil, China, India, Russia and South Africa all the BRICS members are not enjoying good relationships with each other.
-For example, China and India not experiencing good relations.
+For example, China and India are not experiencing good relations.

-In the BRICS member states, Russia and China are enjoying good cordial relation.
+In the BRICS member states, Russia and China are enjoying good cordial relations.
 During the 1950s there are border issues between Russia and China and the fought a war on the border issue.
 Both China and Russia are two primary members of BRICS, and also founder member states of SCO (Shanghai cooperation organisation) and China is a most significant economic power of the BRICS member states and Russia is leading military power and former superpower.
 China and Russia also share a long common border (Kahn, 2011).

-China, India and Russia are three influential members of BRICS and have a common border China and India have a large population and economic power.
+China, India and Russia are three influential members of BRICS and have a common border.
+China and India have a large population and economic power.
 All these BRICS member states have powerful military forces and also a member of SCO.

 The combine BRICS population is 42.8 percent of the whole globe and United States of America is minimum population as compare to BRICS they only contribute 3 percent in the entire people of the world.
 The total GDP of member’s states have only 22 percent share in the global GDP rate, and that is 37 trillion dollar, and the entire GDP of United States of America is 18 trillion dollar (Robinson, 2015).
 There is no comparison in the per capita of United States of America and the BRICS member states.
 The United States of America is world biggest donor he gave maximum funding to the United Nations.